Medicaid expansion in Wyoming

 Governor Mead was initially opposed to Medicaid expansion when he took office in 2011, but by 2013, he had begun exploring options for expansion of coverage, and by the end of 2014, he was a proponent of expanding Wyoming’s Medicaid program using a Section 1115 waiver to implement a state-specific version of expansion.

 In the fall of 2015, Governor Mead’s administration was working to obtain estimates from CMS regarding federal spending for Medicaid expansion in Wyoming, and Mead provided two versions of his 2016 budget to lawmakers.
 One version included Medicaid expansion, and the other didn’t, so that lawmakers could see the financial ramifications of continuing to reject Medicaid expansion.
-But lawmakers continued to reject Medicaid expansion in 2015.
+But lawmakers continued to reject Medicaid expansion.

 Hospitals in the state have thrown their weight behind the efforts to expand Medicaid, noting that their budgets are already tight, and that they face considerable uncompensated care losses unless the state accepts federal funding to expand Medicaid.
 In just three months in 2015, Wyoming hospitals had already used up more than half of a small fund set aside by the state to offset uncompensated care losses.

 Early expansion discussions